MyLife-Services/mylife-documentation/alpha-team/alpha-pilot-mvp.md

      - Tools to collaborate with family members on building and refining stories.
      - Ability to export collected memories into a format suitable for school presentations.

-3. **Middle-Aged Person Wanting to Create a Time Capsule for Their Child:**
+3. **Middle-Aged Person Wanting to Create a Time Capsule for Their Newborn:**
    - **User Story:** As a middle-aged parent, I want to create a digital time capsule filled with memories and lessons for my child, so they can access it when they are older and understand their family history and my experiences.
    - **Acceptance Criteria:**
      - Easy-to-use features for adding and editing memories over time.